porter-finance/v1-core/docs/interfaces/IBond.md

 ## Errors

 ### BondNotYetMaturedOrPaid
-* Operation restricted because the bond has not matured or paid.
+* Operation restricted because the Bond has not matured or paid.

 ### BondPastMaturity
-* Operation restricted because the bond has matured.
+* Operation restricted because the Bond has matured.